familycomicsstudios/chikken/RULEBOOK.1.0.md

   d.
 A Rooster is prohibited from pushing a piece that is itself a Rooster or a Chicken.

 ### 3.2.3.
 Dog (d/D)
-- **Movement:** A Dog may move one square per turn in any direction.
+- **Movement:** A Dog may move to any square that is reachable by moving orthogonally (i.e., without moving diagonally) and without passing through any intervening pieces.
 - **Victory Objective:** The Dog's advancement to the opponent's back rank constitutes an immediate win for its owner (see Section 5).
 - **Push Ability:**
   a.
 A Dog may push any adjacent piece one square in any direction, other than other dogs.